 Kristine Johnson is a speech language pathologist at the Howell Mountain Elementary and Pope Valley Elementary schools.
 Starting her education at PUC in 1984, she studied speech pathology at Loma Linda University’s School of Allied Health, earning a B.S. in 1988 and an M.S. in 1989.
 In addition to her roles in elementary education, Johnson serves on the board of the Archie Tonge Education Foundation, which provides grants and scholarships to worthy PUC students.

 Dwayne Leslie is the director of legislative affairs for the Seventh-day Adventist world church and the denomination’s liaison to the U.S. Congress and the White House.
-He graduated from Andrews University with a B.A. in economics in 1988 and then when on to earn a J.D. from the University of California at Berkeley in 1991.
+He graduated from Andrews University with a B.A. in economics in 1988 and then went on to earn a J.D. from the University of California at Berkeley in 1991.
 His legal career has spanned the realms of corporate law, health care, media production, and pharmaceutical development.

 Bradford Newton is the executive secretary of the Pacific Union Conference of Seventh-day Adventists.
 Before accepting his current position, he served as the president of Nevada-Utah Conference and director of religious liberty for the Pacific Union.
 He has pastored congregations in California and Illinois.
 Newton earned a B.A. in theology, an M.Div., and a D.Min. from Andrews University.